typelevel/sbt-tpolecat/README.md

 ### Modes

 This plugin can be used in several modes.
-The default mode is the continous integration mode.
+The default mode is the continuous integration mode.

-Modes can selected by using mode switching commands, or by setting environment variables.
+Modes can be selected by using mode switching commands, or by setting environment variables.

 When multiple mode-setting environment variables are defined, the most restrictive mode is selected.
 For example, if the `SBT_TPOLECAT_DEV` and `SBT_TPOLECAT_CI` variables are both defined, continuous integration mode will be enabled.